How to Rally Donors Around Mental Health Awareness Day

 The National Day of Unplugging is another important day that prioritizes mental well-being in March each year.
-But you don’t need to wait until this day to challenge people to unplug.
-Take time away from your devices and the internet to give yourself time to rest and recharge.
+But you don’t need to wait until this day to encourage people to unplug.
+Take time away from your devices and the internet to give yourself an opportunity to rest and recharge.

 Technology and social media usage are one of the leading causes of stress and anxiety across generations.
-Intentionally limiting mobile devices and internet access can foster better well-being in all people.
+Intentionally limiting your time spent on the internet and mobile devices can foster better well-being in all people.

 Like meditation, unplugging is a simple idea to understand, but much more difficult to put into practice.
 Challenge your team, donors, and community to follow this practice with better mental health as the goal.
 Go beyond just sharing on social media—since that sort of defeats the purpose.

-Host an unplugged event where you briefly confiscate phones and other devices at the door.
+Host an unplugged event where you gather phones and other devices at the door.
 Partner with a local park to plan a community hike.
 Recommend good books that people could get from their local library to enjoy reading.

 4. Partner with Mental Health Experts

 There are a number of nonprofits working specifically in mental health.
-Your organization may have the opportunity to partner with them to lead healthier habits.
-These nonprofits are likely in high gear during World Mental Health Day, and they’d appreciate your help to spread the word about their mission.
+Your organization may have the opportunity to partner with them to help educate your community on healthier habits.
+These nonprofits are likely in high gear during World Mental Health Day, and they’d appreciate your help in spreading the word about their mission.

 Need help finding these people?
 Search relevant hashtags on social media like #MentalHealth or #MentalHealthAwareness.
 Here are a few examples: